 Imagine you’re a business owner eager to expand into new international markets.
 Your beautifully designed website showcases your brand and offerings perfectly…in English.
 But when a potential customer in Germany, China or Brazil lands on your site, they are immediately faced with a customs or language barrier.
 Confused by the unfamiliar experience, many will simply click away, representing a missed opportunity.

-This is where website localisation comes in.
+This is where website Localization comes in.
 By adapting your online content and user experience for different languages and cultures, you can unlock vast new audiences and drive real business growth.
-However, the localisation process requires careful planning and execution to get it right.
+However, the Localization process requires careful planning and execution to get it right.

-This could involve changes to design elements like layout, colours, images, dates, currencies and more to align with local cultural norms.
-For example, a website being localised for an Arabic-speaking market would need to adjust for right-to-left reading direction.
+This could involve changes to design elements like layout, colors, images, dates, currencies and more to align with local cultural norms.
+For example, a website being localized for an Arabic-speaking market would need to adjust for right-to-left reading direction.
 One for China may need to consider designing for a mobile-first experience.

 How to translate a website: The 6-step path

-Now that we understand what’s involved, let’s walk through the key stages of localising your website:
+Now that we understand what’s involved, let’s walk through the key stages of localizing your website:

 1: Identify target markets & languages

-The first step is deciding which specific countries and languages to prioritise for localisation based on factors like:
+The first step is deciding which specific countries and languages to Prioritize for Localization based on factors like:

 - Market size & growth potential